Jayesh Phadtare

 Modelling Rainfall over the Western Ghats

 The Western Ghats are one of the rainiest places on our planet.
 The low-level monsoon jet from the southwest brings loads of moisture over the west coast of India.
 The Western Ghats provide a mechanical uplifting mechanism for the advected warm and moist air parcels.
 Thus, the west coast of India is prone to life-threatening flooding during the summer monsoon months, as evidenced by the Mumbai flood in July 2005 and the Kerala flood in August 2018.
-My research at the National Centre for Atmospheric Science, University of Leeds, investigated the orographic effects of the Western Ghats on the West Coast rainfall and its representation in numerical models.
+My research at the National Centre for Atmospheric Science, University of Leeds, investigated the orographic effects of the Western Ghats on West Coast rainfall and their representation in numerical models.
 It was concluded that a model resolution of O(1km) is needed to simulate the mean rainfall accumulation over the Western Ghats.
 However, even at this high resolution, models overestimate rainfall (by 50-100%) over the orography, especially during the phases of weak winds/offshore rainfall.
 This error stems from an anomalously weak orographic blocking effect in models.
+[Phadtare et al., (2022) and Phadtare et al., (2023)].

 Organization and Life Cycle of Deep Cloud Systems in the Indian Summer Monsoon

 Representation of clouds in the general circulation models is one of the biggest challenges for the atmospheric science community.
 Simultaneously resolving the full spectrum of the involved scales is computationally infeasible.
 Recent simulations from cloud-resolving models (CRMs) have shown promising results.
 However, the problem is not just limited to computational power; uncertainties plague our understanding of the physical processes in clouds.
 Therefore, there is a need to study real-world cloud processes and to set benchmarks for CRMs.
 High-resolution data from geostationary satellites is helpful for this purpose.
 During my PhD, I studied the life cycle of deep clouds of the Indian summer monsoon using INSAT-series satellite data.
 Special focus was on studying the cloud organization with and without the synoptic-scale forcing.
 An automated cloud tracking code was written for this purpose.
 Some of the questions addressed in this study are the following: Is there a systematic organization of MCSs within the monsoon depressions?
 In what aspects do the MCSs differ when the synoptic-scale forcing is strong and weak?
-Does the size spectrum of MCSs differ in different climatic conditions, e.g., ENSO?
+[Phadtare and Bhat (2019)]